larsks/snarl/README.md

 ### Writing files

-Declare a file to be written during the `tangle` process using the `:file` directive.
-The contents between the `:file` directive and the terminating `:` will be written to the named file.
+Declare a file to be written during the `tangle` process using the `file` directive.
+The contents between the `<!-- file ...` marker and the terminating `-->` will be written to the named file.

 Include named blocks in the output by enclosing the block name in `|`.